For the 2026 school year, there are 3 community colleges serving 4,287 students in Mansfield, Ohio.

 There are 3 community colleges serving 4,287 students in Mansfield, OH.

-What is community college acceptance rate in Mansfield, OH?
+What is the community college acceptance rate in Mansfield, OH?

 The average community college acceptance rate in Ohio is 70% (compared to national acceptance rates).

-How diverse are community college in Mansfield, OH?
+How diverse are community colleges in Mansfield, OH?

 Community colleges in Mansfield, OH have approximately 22% minority enrollment, with the majority being Black and Hispanic.